 How does CBD work?

 CBD works by activating the body’s natural endocannabinoid system, which regulates your overall physiology, the functioning of your immune system, your mood stability, and much of your everyday experience.
 In an optimal state, your body naturally produces signals to self-regulate and find homeostatic balance.
-Stress and chronic inflammation can create disruptions in this process, and prolonged dis-ease can ultimately lead to disease states.
+Stress can create disruptions in this process, and prolonged dis-ease can ultimately lead to disease states.
 CBD can be thought of as a safe and natural adaptogen, which supports your body in moving back toward a balanced baseline.

 What is the difference between Full Spectrum, Broad Spectrum, and CBD Isolate?